code-423n4/2021-11-unlock/README.md

 * [UnlockDiscountTokenV2](https://github.com/unlock-protocol/unlock/blob/master/smart-contracts/contracts/UnlockDiscountTokenV2.sol): the governance token contract (UDT).
 The only minter is the Unlock contract.

-You can use the [Unlock Dashboard](https://app.unlock-protocol.com/dashboard) to deploy a lock on Rinkeby (connect your wallet to Rinkeby) and then purchase a key using our "Demo".
-[The following video shows the way to achieve this](https://share.getcloudapp.com/4guPNlvW).

 [Smart contract docs are available on this page](https://docs.unlock-protocol.com/developers/smart-contracts).

 [Governance docs are available on this page](https://docs.unlock-protocol.com/governance/the-unlock-token).

+Note: the code being reviewed has not been deployed yet, even though it is an incremental upgrade on the existing deployed code.
+Similarly, the documentation reflects the current implementation, not the code being reviewed.
+You can find below the most significant change:

+## Tests

 You can run test in the smart-contracts repo with `yarn run test` (make sure you run `yarn install` first to install all dependencies).

 If you want to run the front-end applications, please check instruction [in the main Unlock repo](https://github.com/unlock-protocol/unlock).

-Notes: the code being reviewed has not been deployed yet, even though it is an incremental upgrade on the existing deployed code.
-Similarly, the documentation reflects the current implementation, not the code being reviewed.
-You can find below the most significant change:
 ### Upgradable locks

 The biggest change we introduced to the smart contract and that we hope to deploy in the next few weeks is to enable upgrades on the PublicLock smart contracts.